Dutch govt criticized for its delayed start to vaccinations

 Wilders called the Netherlands “the village idiot of Europe.”

-The Netherlands took delivery of thousands of doses of the vaccine developed by American drugmaker Pfizer and Germany's BioNTech late last year.
+The Netherlands took delivery of thousands of doses of the Pfizer-BioNTech vaccine late last year.
 But they have remained in freezers in a central storage location while the government finalized its vaccination plans, despite having months to work out how and where to administer the shots.

 “What a failure by this Cabinet, that they are still in the freezer!" said Lodewijk Asscher of the Labor Party.